Tories warned by MI5 that MP candidates could be Chinese spies

 “I think people just need to be aware and to be ready to ask themselves questions.
 There’s no magic solution.
 Spies have been a fact of life for centuries … but transparency and vigilance and awareness, I think are the best defences,” he said.

-The Briton was arrested along with another man by officers on 13 March on suspicion of spying for Beijing, it was revealed on Sunday.
-One of the men, in his 30s, was detained in Oxfordshire, while the other, in his 20s, was arrested in Edinburgh, Scotland Yard said.
+The Briton was arrested along with another man by officers on 13 March on suspicion of spying for Beijing One of the men, in his 30s, was detained in Oxfordshire, while the other, in his 20s, was arrested in Edinburgh, Scotland Yard said.

-The researcher at the centre of the row had links with senior Tories including security minister Tom Tugendhat and Foreign Affairs Committee chairwoman Alicia Kearns.
+The researcher at the centre of the row had links with senior Tories, including security minister Tom Tugendhat and foreign affairs committee chair Alicia Kearns.
 In a statement through his lawyers, he has insisted he is innocent.

 The allegations have led to increased pressure from China “hawks” on the Tory benches for Mr Sunak to toughen his stance towards Beijing.
+“Why don’t we call them a threat and take the relative action that is necessary to deal with them,” said ex-Tory leader Iain Duncan Smith.

+Deputy PM Oliver Dowden told the Commons on Monday that there was a strong case for putting China in the “enhanced” tier of the Foreign Influence Registration Scheme.
+Failure to register as working for China would be a criminal offence with a five-year sentence.

 A Universities UK spokesperson said: “Research is an increasingly global and collaborative enterprise, and both the volume of UK research and the proportion produced with an international partner have grown substantially over the last decade.